The Veteran Connect Research Project (VCRP)

 Based on the data collected, we conclude that the biopsychosocial or trauma-informed assessment can produce high-quality data to support effective case navigation and homeless recovery.
 Contact us directly for complete report.

 Homeless Recidivism - (Basic Research Method - South Carolina/ Midlands) – Case studies of chronic and acute homeless individuals who are currently experiencing homelessness and/or formally housed and regressed back into homelessness.
 Project/Data Study Highlights: participant needs, initial/vulnerability assessments, housing history, health/wellness, and regression process.
 Project milestones/goals: find cause/common causes of recidivism, service gaps, and potential solutions to reduce homeless recidivism.
+Findings include solution-focused models related to Trauma-Informed Care, Integration of Biopsychosocial (BPS) assessments, and Consolidate Social Services within a Centralized Care Center.
 Contact us directly for complete report.

 Lexington, South Carolina, United States